College of Education

 Ali S. Brian, Associate Dean for Research

-Rob L. Dedmon, Assistant Dean for Enrollment Management and Academic Program Development
+Rob L. Dedmon, Assistant Dean for Academic Management and Planning

 Cindy Van Buren, Assistant Dean for Professional Partnerships